fsprojects/fsharp-language-server/README.md

 I may at some point work on supporting the vim and emacs versions of these extensions but as i use neither, I have not at this time.

-My work here is done specificallly in reponse to this issue with Ionide [here](https://github.com/fsharp/FsAutoComplete/issues/805), which makes it unusuable for me and potentially many others.
+My work here is done specifically in response to this issue with Ionide [here](https://github.com/fsharp/FsAutoComplete/issues/805), which makes it unusuable for me and potentially many others.

-Almost all credit for this should go to georgewfraser and the guys of at FSAC.
-Really I've mostly just smashed stuff together, added glue and fixed some bugs
+Almost all credit for this should go to @georgewfraser(original author) and the guys of at FSAC(where sections of the code and much inspiration comes from)

-## Now the original descritption
+## Main description

 This project is an implementation of the [language server protocol](https://microsoft.github.io/language-server-protocol/) using the [F# Compiler Service](https://fsharp.github.io/FSharp.Compiler.Service/).